 - Deep clean mode

-You have 2 ways to fill the tank.
+There are 2 ways to fill the tank.
 You can either twist and remove it from the handle or open the hinged door on the tank.
-I think the hinged door is slightly more convenient in everyday use.
+I think the hinged door is slightly more convenient for everyday use.

 - Clean – This offers a constant water pressure for a great clean.

-- Deep clean – The flow of water increases and decreases in intensity for a thorough clean.
+- Deep clean – The flow of water increases and decreases in intensity.
 Pulse Wave technology provides a brief pause in the jet of water to allow you to move the nozzle from one space to the next between teeth.

-I can’t say I necessarily prefer one over the other, they are just different.
+I can’t say I prefer one over the other, they are just different.

-The Pulse Wave cleaning action available through the deep clean mode makes it a touch easier to move the nozzle from one interdental space to another, but it isn’t as pronounced as you might expect.
+The Pulse Wave cleaning action makes it a touch easier to move the nozzle from one interdental space to another, but it isn’t as pronounced as you might expect.
 There is still a consistent stream of water being pushed through the whole time.

-The intensity of the water jet can also be adjusted at any point, using the middle button on the flosser.
+The intensity of the water flow in each mode can be adjusted at any point.
+There are LEDs on the handle for this too.